Daniel Wong

 Benefit #5: Your teen will plan for the future

 A coach will guide your teen to think long-term instead of short-term.
-Your teen will plan for the future effectively and will set meaningful goals that he or she feels inspired to work toward.
+Your teen will plan for the future effectively and set meaningful goals that he or she feels inspired to work toward.

 At the same time, your teen will implement customized strategies to reach those goals.